Neonatal connectome as a predictor of social and attentional differences in ASD

 This prospective ACE project follows the development of younger siblings of children with ASD as well as younger siblings of typically developing children.
-The goal is to examine how brain connectivity at birth relates to later development of social attention and severity of autism symptoms.
+The goal is to examine how brain connectivity at birth relates to later development of social attention and presentation of autism symptoms.

 Newborns complete a magnetic resonance imaging (MRI) scan within the first four weeks of life.
 Their development is followed closely by a team of researchers and clinicians from birth through 24 months.